 The other thing that I have in common with a huge percentage of those colleagues is that I have been giving some more attention to my archives.
-I had several months off in 2017 and so my images are already well protected and catalogued so I have been looking at transparencies, negatives and back ups of my old digital life.
+I had several months off in 2017 and so my digital images are already well protected and catalogued so I have been looking at transparencies, negatives and back ups of my old digital life.

 As I’ve said many times on this blog (and its predecessor the “pre-blog“) I started to show my work on a very basic website in 1999 and from February 2000 I started to post work that I had done every month.
 Well that was just over twenty years ago so I thought that it would be fun to bring out April 2000’s gallery.
 The design of the site back then evolved quite regularly and so I don’t actually have the earliest incarnation of the HTML page but I do have a slightly later version that I have screen grabbed here: